dsoellinger/Advanced-Algorithms-and-Data-Structures/5_Randomized_Data_Structures_for_Searching.md

   The $p$ lowest-order bits of $k$ are the last $p$ bits when $k$ is written in binary representation.
 This is a very poor choice unless we were guaranteed that all low-order p-bit patterns of the keys are equally likely.

-  **Why should we choose such a number?** As mentioned above, it's enough to look at the last p-bit numbers.
+  **Why should we not choose such a number?** As mentioned above, it's enough to look at the last p-bit numbers.
 This operation can be done easily with computers (bitwise AND).

   To get a better understanding, we can also consider the decimal case.
 If I ask you what is 8237643 mod 10348237643, your response will be to reach for your calculator; if I ask you what is 10008237643 mod 1000, you'll tell me that it's 643643 with barely a thought.
 This is because $1000=10^3$ is a power of ten, whereas 1034 is not.